mmanela/chutzpah/Samples/Compilation/TypeScriptPowershell/readme.txt

    %powershellexe% - The path to the PowerShell exe
    %chutzpahsettingsdir% - The path to the chutzpah settings directory

-This assumes you have the tsc command on your system path.
+This assumes you have the tsc.cmd command on your system path.